'Lamps being lit where bullets were fired': Yogi hits out at Oppn after opening Deepotsav in Ayodhya | Politics

 "Today, Uttar Pradesh does not have to face an identity crisis.
 We are now lighting lamps where bullets were once fired," Adityanath said.

+The chief minister was referring to the police firing on 'Kar Sevaks' in Ayodhya during the Ram temple agitation in 1990, when the Samajwadi Party (SP) was in power with Mulayam Singh Yadav at the helm.

-Criticising the opposition for turning down the invitation for the consecration ceremony, the chief minister said, "These are the same people who prostrate at Babar's grave, but when they are invited to the Pran Pratishtha ceremony of Ram Mandir, they reject it," Adityanath said.
+The firing became a hot political issue with the BJP accusing the SP government of appeasement politics – a charge that Adityanath reiterated subtly by recalling the incident.
+Criticising the opposition for turning down the invitation for the consecration ceremony, the chief minister said, "These are the same people who prostrate at Babar's grave, but when they are invited to the Pran Pratishtha ceremony of Ram Mandir, they reject it."
+"These (opposition) are the same people who still try to create communal hatred by adopting the 'divide and rule' policy of the British," he said.

-On the scale of this year's Deepotsav festival, the chief minister said 1,51,00,000 'diyas' (earthen lamps) are being lit across the state of Uttar Pradesh.
+On the scale of this year's Deepotsav festival, the chief minister said 1,51,00,000 'diyas' (earthen lamps) are being lit across Uttar Pradesh.

+"When we first decided to hold the Deepotsav in Ayodhya Dham in 2017, the intention was to show the world how lamps are lit.

+"Today, lakhs of lamps are lit in Ayodhya, which has become a symbol of the resolve of every Indian.
+These are not just lamps, they also symbolise the victory of faith over 500 years of darkness," Adityanath said, according to a press statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)